When you follow the step-by-step instructions in a recipe, you’ll end up cooking a delicious meal.

 You’re right.
 PHP does not really stand for “hypertext preprocessor.”
 Its original name was actually “Personal Home Page” (which gives you an idea as to what this language does).
 As the script gained more features and functionalities, its name also evolved, making PHP a backronym for “hypertext preprocessor.”

 PHP is the scripting language behind a majority of websites, so you’ve most likely come across it without knowing it.
 When you order an item from Amazon, for example, your computer sends a request that contains a PHP script to Amazon’s web server.
-The server runs the script and responds by showing you details such as the item’s price in your local currency along with your shipment options.
-All of these happens in milliseconds.
+The server runs the script and responds by showing you details, such as the item’s price in your local currency, along with your shipment options.
+All of these happen in milliseconds.

 Job Control Language (JCL)